icshwi/e3training/workbook/chapter5.md

 4. `make devinit`

-...This will clone the source code with the name of `iocStats-dev`.
+This will clone the source code with the name of `iocStats-dev`.
 One can check it by the `tree -L 1` command.

 ```
 $ make devinit